solana-foundation/solana-improvement-documents/proposals/0129-alt-bn128-simplified-error-code.md

 ## Security Considerations

-One single error code reduces the risk that two different validator implementations could return a different error.
-Returning different error codes could be exploited to cause consensus failure.
+Simplifying to one single error code reduces the risk of two different validator implementations returining different error codes, which could be exploited to cause a consensus failure.

 This change will also hide some internal implementation details, for example the err code `TryIntoVecError`, which is a plus from a security perspective.